probabilistic-numerics/probnum/docs/source/notebooks/examples.rst

 Advanced
 *********
-Learn how to integrate Probnum with your Gaussian process or automatic differentiation framework of choice.
+Learn how to integrate ProbNum with your Gaussian process or automatic differentiation framework of choice.

 .. toctree::
    :maxdepth: 1